Data Indices

 Schematic of IndexCollection with Data Indexing on Data and Model levels.

-There are two main Index-levels:
+There are two Index-levels:

 • Data: The data at “anemoi-datasets”-level provided by Anemoi-Datasets